tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

  - train it
  - fine tune it

-### Trainng the model
+### Training the model

-1. Pre training : training a model from scratch.
+1. Pretraining: training a model from scratch.
 Model weights are randomly initialized.
 For an LLM, pretraining usually means training for next-token prediction on a very large corpus.
 Pretraining is the most resource-intensive phase.

-### Fine tunings
+### Fine-tuning

 Fine-tuning starts with an already pretrained model.
 The weights come from the earlier training process and are then updated further for a narrower use case.
 In that sense, the weights are the main artifact produced by model development.